2019–20 European Rugby Challenge Cup

 The 2019–20 European Rugby Challenge Cup was the sixth edition of the European Rugby Challenge Cup, an annual second-tier rugby union competition for professional clubs.
 Including the predecessor competition, the original European Challenge Cup, this was the 24th edition of European club rugby's second-tier competition.
 Clubs from six European nations competed, including Russian and Italian clubs who qualified via the Continental Shield.

 The tournament began in November 2019.
+The knock-out stages, originally planned to take place between March and May 2020, were delayed until later in the year due to the COVID-19 pandemic in Europe.
 The final took place on 16 October at the Stade Maurice David in Aix-en-Provence.

 Teams

 20 teams will qualify for the 2019–20 European Challenge Cup; 18 will qualify from Premiership Rugby, the Pro14 and the Top 14, as a direct result of their domestic league performance, with two qualifying through the 2018–19 Continental Shield.
 The distribution of teams is: